kensnyder/jQuery-Suggester/README.md

 		<td>getResults()</td>
 		<td>
 			<code>text</code>: The input text<br />
 			<code>results</code>: An array of suggestion records.
-Change if desired
+Change to edit what is displayed
 		</td>
 		<td>-</td>
 	</tr>